1925 Giro d'Italia: General classification

 There were 39 cyclists who had completed all twelve stages.
 For these cyclists, the times they had needed in each stage was added up for the general classification.
-The cyclist with the least accumulated time was the winner.
-Riccardo Gagliardi won the prize for best ranked independent rider in the general classification.
+The cyclist with the least accumulated time was the winner; there were no time bonuses for stage winners.
+Riccardo Gagliardi won the prize for best ranked "indipendente" rider in the general classification, this was a category in between professional and amateur.

+Aftermath

+Girardengo lost the Giro despite winning a plurality of stages.
+In the next year, the Giro organization introduced a time bonus of 1:30 for the stage winner; had this been in place in 1925, Girardengo would have won the Giro.